 Learning how to whet a student’s appetite for information sets them up to go after the answer with a sense of hunger.

 The age old saying, “Two heads are better than one,” is very true.
 Brainstorming is thought to be the birthplace of profound ideas.

-But new studies suggest that that may not be true.
+But new studies in educational psychology suggest that that may not be true.
 Brainstorming introduces groupthink – a psychological phenomenon where the group forms its own beliefs – and when it doesn’t, the most charismatic individual tend to take over.

 In fact, Jeremy Dean of Psyblog wrote about the subject,

 “… Why not just send people off individually to generate ideas if this is more efficient?
 The answer is because of its ability to build consensus by giving participants the feeling of involvement in the process.
 People who have participated in the creative stage are likely to be more motivated to carry out the group’s decision.”